mardiros/tursu/docs/source/introduction.md

 - `doc_string` which is reserved for the associated Gherkin feature, seen later.
 - `data_table` which is reserved for the associated Gherkin feature, seen later.
+- `example_row` which is reserved for scenario outline example.
 - `tursu` an instance of `Tursu` used as a step registry.
 - `request`, the pytest request fixture object.
 - `capsys`, the pytest fixture capture fixture.